prashant-gaurav/DT-2nd-ProjectCollaboration/README.md

 * Apache tomcat (server)

 ### Installing
-* Downlode NewCollaboration  and import in eclips
+* Downlode NewCollaboration  and import in eclipse
 * Connect Database
 * Then perform these opration in eclips
 * Mava claen